ZiyadBoshima/Mantis/README.md

 # Mantis

-**Mantis** is an issue tracker built with Next.js, Typescript, Tailwindcss, and RadixUI.
+**Mantis** is an issue tracker built with Next.js, Tailwindcss, RadixUI, and Supabase.
 The initial codebase was from a course by Mosh Hamedani.

 ![Mantis-Dashboard](https://github.com/ZiyadBoshima/Mantis/assets/137479354/89f3e1db-919b-447f-a386-e3275823f10c)